VisDunneRight/IDMVis/README.md

 IDMVis is built with JavaScript and the [d3.js](https://d3js.org/) library.

 # Demo
-You can see a live demo at [visdunneright.github.io/IDMVis/public/](https://visdunneright.github.io/IDMVis/public/).
+You can see a live demo at [visdunneright.github.io/IDMVis/public/](https://visdunneright.github.io/IDMVis/public/) and watch our demo video:

 [![IDMVis Demo Video](youtube_image.png)](https://youtu.be/Omc2cNqG7b4 "IDMVis demo video")